mcidclan/cloud-of-voxels/README.md

 <br/>

-If you want to test different screen size, change the value of OCTREE_SIZE
+If you want to test different screen sizes, change the value of OCTREE_SIZE

-in Render.h, this will automatically the corresponding screen size.
+in Render.h, this will automatically calculate the corresponding screen size.

 Enjoy!